 If you need rent help, DETF Emergency Fund may be able to help here as well.
 The agency offers qualified individuals with one-time help as a form of rental assistance if there are available funds or money to be distributed.
 Some clients may be issued a loan as a form of pament for their rent to stop an eviction.
 (303) 688-1114.

 A couple charities and non-profits to turn to for food and groceries includes:

-The LEAP program - Douglas County Department of Human Services, (303) 688-4825, provides cash grants and other forms of financial assistance. the money is used to help those pay for home heating bills for qualified low income Douglas County residents.
+The LEAP program - Douglas County Department of Human Services, (303) 688-4825, provides cash grants and other forms of financial assistance.
+The money is used to help those pay for home heating bills for qualified low income Douglas County residents.
+In some cases LEAP can pay summer cooling costs.
 In addition, information on prevention of utility shut-offs and weatherization programs is also available from this agency.